 Building Your Brand Online: 6 Things You Need to Do Now to Gain Traction in a Competitive Local Market

-Over the past 10-15 years, building a strong online presence has evolved from being a nice-to-have to a must-have if you desire to grow your business and stay relevant in a highly competitive industry.
-As consumer habits and the digital landscape have shifted, how consumers find (and choose) businesses to work with has shifted too.
+Consumer habits and the digital landscape have shifted over the last decade.
+How consumers find (and choose) businesses to work with has changed too.
 These shifts in consumer behavior have made it necessary for companies to prioritize their online presence and invest in their digital assets if they want to grow their business and stay relevant in a highly competitive industry.

-On the contrary, years of neglecting to invest in your web presence will place you at a deficit compared to your competitors.
-A poor online foundation will result in a liability associated with poor rankings, a website that minimizes value for visitors, and a reputation that fails to compel potential customers to buy from you.
+In contrast, an outdated website and an incomplete Google business profile with zero or negative reviews place your business at an extreme disadvantage online.
+A poor online foundation will result in poor rankings, a website that minimizes value for visitors, and a reputation that fails to compel potential customers to buy from you.

 Success starts by focusing on your digital foundation.

 A great place to start is with the development of a great website.
 As a leading digital marketing agency, we can’t underestimate a website’s value.
-Thousands of potential customers should be visiting your website each month.
+Thousands of potential customers could visit your website each month.
 What should their first impressions be, and what actions do you want them to take when visiting?
 Here are a few elements to consider when building a new website:

-- It should have strong call-to-actions (CTAs).
+It should have strong call-to-actions (CTAs).
 Many websites share the company’s services but don’t clarify what they desire the visitor to do.
-Think about what action(s) you’d like your visitors to take and build a CTA button and link strategy around it.
+Consider what action(s) you’d like your visitors to take and build a CTA button and link strategy around it.

-When it comes to developing a strong web presence, content is king.
-Great website content will help clearly define your value proposition, drive more website engagement, and improve time spent on your website by visitors.
-Let's not forget the power of content in helping you rank on Google.
-Google's algorithm places a premium on valuable website content, and they reward it with better rankings on search engines.
-Great content will help improve website visit volume, visitor engagement, and ultimately new sales opportunities.
+When it comes to developing a solid web presence, content is king.
+Great website content will help clearly define your value proposition, drive more website engagement, and improve the time spent on your website by answering questions people are searching for.
+Engaging content helps you rank on Google.
+Google's algorithm places a premium on valuable website content, rewarding it with better rankings on SERPs.
+Great content will help improve website visit volume, visitor engagement, and, ultimately, new sales opportunities.

 Optimizing your website for search engines is a critical aspect of improving your online presence.
-You should expect your website to gain more visibility, improve your rankings, and gain organic web traffic from search engines through consistent, ongoing SEO services.
+You should expect your website to gain more visibility, improve rankings, and gain organic web traffic from search engines through consistent, ongoing SEO services.
 So, how important are search engines for your business?
-Considering nearly 93% of all web traffic comes through search engines, it's fair to say that Google is an important place for your company's website to be featured.
+Considering nearly half (46%) of all Google searches are looking for local information, it's fair to say that optimizing your business for local searches is critical to reaching your best customers.
 SEO tactics may include the following:

 - Technical SEO - This is the most complex specialty and includes on-site (on your website) and off-site optimizations related to page structure, titles, tags, schema, page speed, server optimizations, and more.
 Technical SEO helps search engines crawl and index your website more effectively.